Social services: South America (1910–1960)

-Asia (1950-2000)
+Asia (1950–2000)

 Within Asia, the significant development of social services first began in Japan after the conclusion of World War II.
 Due to rising levels of social inequality in the 1950s following the reformation of the Japanese economy, the incumbent Liberal Democratic Party legislated extensive health insurance laws in 1958 and pensions in 1959 to address societal upheaval.
 In Singapore, a compulsory superannuation scheme was introduced in 1955.
 Within Korea, voluntary health insurance was made available in 1963 and mandated in 1976.
-Private insurance was only available to citizens employed by large corporate firms, whilst a separate insurance plans were provided to civil servants and military personnel.
+Private insurance was only available to citizens employed by large corporate firms, while a separate insurance plans were provided to Civil Servants and military personnel.
 In Taiwan, the Kuomintang government in 1953 propagated a healthcare inclusive workers insurance programme.
 A separate insurance scheme for bureaucrats and the military was also provided in Korea in this time.
 In 1968, Singapore increased its social services program to include public housing, and expanding this further in 1984 to include medical care.
-Within both Korea and Taiwan, by the 1980s the amount of workers that were covered by labour insurance had not increased above 20%.
+Within both Korea and Taiwan, by the 1980s the number of workers that were covered by labour insurance had not increased above 20%.

 Following domestic political upheaval within Asian countries in the 1980s, the availability social services considerably increased in the region.
 In 1988 in Korea, health insurance was granted to self-employed rural workers, with coverage extended to urban-based self-employed workers in 1989.
 Additionally, a national pension program was initiated.
 Within Taiwan, an extensive national health insurance system was enacted in 1994 and implemented in 1995.
 During this period the Japanese government also expanded social services for children and the elderly, providing increased support services, increasing funding to care facilities and organisations, and legislating new insurance programs.
 In the 1990s, Shanghai introduced a housing affordability program which was then later expanded to include all of China.
 In 2000, Hong Kong introduced a superannuation scheme policy, with China implementing a similar policy soon after.